neurofedora/neurofedora.github.io/content/20190701-new-badge-stickers-and-software-updates.rst

 to show off and so will, for once, not use the logo in this post.

-I had only half jokingly suggested a "terminator panda" to give the badge a bit of a fun feel and was very pleasantly surprised when tanvi_ came up with a concept art!
-After an iteration or two, the blackfile_'s concept that included the logo was merged with the panda terminator to give us the final one that's shown here.
+I had only half jokingly suggested a "terminator panda" to give the badge a bit of a fun and was very pleasantly surprised when tanvi_ came up with a concept art!
+After an iteration or two, blackfile_'s concept that included the logo was merged with the panda terminator to give us the final one that's shown here.

 For those who may not be aware, "`Fedora badges`_ is a fun website built to recognize contributors to the Fedora Project, help new and existing Fedora